 But when it comes to backcountry skiing, the weight of your gear really matters — it plays a significant role in how far you can go, how long it takes you to do that, and how much fun you have on the way down.
 That said, there are several areas where you can choose to save weight (e.g., skis, boots, bindings, etc.).
 So should you be cutting weight in your skis and going with heavier boots?
 What about choosing an ultralight binding and a burlier ski?
 Or going with lightweight boots, a heavy binding, and moderately heavy ski?
 And what about other things in your kit, like packs, poles, skins, and apparel?

-There are a lot of ways to approach this, so here we’re breaking down how a few of our reviewers personlly like to look at weight when it comes to ski gear, and how that intersects with the overall performance of their setups.
+There are a lot of ways to approach this, so here we’re breaking down how several of our reviewers personlly like to look at weight when it comes to ski gear, and how that intersects with the overall performance of their setups.
 These are our reviewers’ personal takes on the topic, and others’ (including our other reviewers’) opinions differ.
 So consider this more of a conversation starter, rather than a conclusive statement on the topic, and let us know in the Comments section at the bottom how you think about this.

 First: Get Clear on Your Priorities (i.e., “Know Thyself”)

 Cy Whitling: In his intro to the first ever Blister Buyer’s Guide, Jonathan Ellsworth emphasized the concept of “Knowing Yourself.”
 And the more gear advice I give, the more valuable this mantra becomes.
 If you’re not honest with yourself about your priorities and preferences as a skier, the most expensive gear in the world won’t save you or let you have any more fun, and our reviews will be much less useful to you.

 So examine your preferences, think of products you’ve liked, and try to figure out why that was.
 Then think about gear choices that haven’t meshed with your style, and try to determine why they let you down.